sheila-adams-sapper/SDS-CP035-gluco-track/beginner/submissions/team-members/BartGoodell/REPORT.md

 ### 📈 2.
 Experiment Tracking

 Q: How did you use MLflow (or another tool) to track your experiments?
-A: I used MLFlow, chose  the algorithms and then hit enter.
-The algorithm then did the the analysis and logged into a file MLFlow on my laptop.
-Below I will enter the results.
+A: I used MLflow to track my experiments.
+For each algorithm I trained, MLflow automatically recorded parameters, metrics, and outputs.
+These runs were logged into the mlruns directory, where I could compare results across models.
+This allowed me to keep a clear record of which algorithms were tested, how they performed, and to reference the results consistently in my analysis.

 Q: What key parameters and metrics did you log for each model run?
 A: